Fever After Vaccines- What Is Normal? | Clear Vaccine Facts

 What is a normal fever after vaccines?

-A normal fever after vaccines is usually mild, ranging from 99.5°F (37.5°C) to 102°F (38.9°C).
-It typically starts within 12 to 48 hours after vaccination and lasts one to two days, indicating the immune system is responding properly to build protection.
+A normal fever after vaccines is usually mild.
+For many routine vaccines, it starts within 12 to 48 hours and lasts one to two days.
+Some live vaccines, such as MMR or varicella, can cause fever later than that.
+In most cases, the fever reflects the immune system responding properly to build protection.

 How long does a fever after vaccines usually last?